Obedience Is Better Than Sacrifice in Parenting Too!

 Lack of obedience to God is sin.

 In the story of King Saul’s disobedience in 1 Samuel 15, the sacrifice referred to was an actual sacrifice.
 When we’re talking about our roles as parents, the sacrifice is a metaphor for anything we do INSTEAD of following God’s instruction for parenting.
-Likewise, when we’re talking about a child’s role as a Christian child, the sacrifice is a metaphor for anything they do instead of
+Likewise, when we’re talking about a child’s role as a Christian child, the sacrifice is a metaphor for anything they do instead of following our instruction as acquired by God.

 Obedience isn’t a bad word.
 It’s not mean, repressive, or ugly.
 It’s meant to protect, lead, and love so long as the heart of the authority is such.